 Miguel Almiron hit the post in the 16th minute.
 In the 29th, Joe Bendik was able to get his paw on a shot to his left and the ball dinked off the post again, dribbling back into play before Jonathan Spector was able to send the ball into the stands for a corner kick.
 The quick corner by Atlanta nearly caught the Lions’ defense off guard, but it was cleared again.

-After Giles Barnes sailed a shot wide across the goal, Atlanta quickly built up a counter attack that resulted in their first goal of the afternoon in the 36th minute.
-Julian Gressel played a ball across the face of goal for Martinez, who was able to swoop in and tap the ball home, tying the score at 1-1.
+After Giles Barnes sailed a shot wide across the goal, Atlanta quickly built up a counterattack that resulted in the hosts’ first goal of the afternoon in the 36th minute.
+Julian Gressel played a ball across the face of goal for Josef Martinez, who was able to swoop in and tap the ball home, tying the score at 1-1.

 But Orlando was quick to respond, and it was Dwyer again, heading home goal No. 2 on the afternoon off of a cross from Scott Sutter, giving the Lions a 2-1 lead that they would take into halftime.